fluent-cms/fluent-cms/readme.md

 ### Build Schema use Fluent CMS Schema builder
 After starting your ASP.NET Core application, you will find a menu item labeled "Schema Builder" on the application's home page.

-In the Schema Builder UI, you can add entities such as "Teacher" and "Student."
+In the Schema Builder, you can add entities such as "Teacher" and "Student."

 When adding the "Course" entity, start by adding basic attributes like "Name" and "Description."
 You can then define relationships by adding attributes as follows: